GenomZ/DSR-Backpropagation-B38/README.md

-# DSR-Backpropagation-B38
+# Backprop-DSR

-Course material for DSR Batch 38.
+Course material for DSR Batch 37

 This repo includes materials for the backpropagation module and other fun things.